SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 - updates to included content without changing the main page
 - **dynamic include**
   - e.g. time, date, chatroom? sports scores, news feeds
+  - e.g. Yahoo Page
+	- separate dynamic content
+- cannot affect the main page, only **output** of the included page is used